LiYu0524/Domain-RAG/README.md

 ```

-## Pretrained Models

-we will relase the fine-tuned grounding-dino model soon

 ## Dataset Preparation

-You can prepare CDFSOD with [CDVITO](https://github.com/lovelyqian/CDFSOD-benchmark?tab=readme-ov-file)
+You can prepare CD-FSOD with [CDVITO](https://github.com/lovelyqian/CDFSOD-benchmark?tab=readme-ov-file)

+For NWPU VHR-10(RS-FSOD) dataset, you can download it from [NWPU VHR-10](https://gcheng-nwpu.github.io/)

+For CAMO-FS dataset, you can download it from [CAMO-FS](https://www.kaggle.com/datasets/danhnt/camo-fs-dataset)

 ## Quick start